Rhonex Kipruto

 Rhonex Kipruto (born 12 October 1999) is a Kenyan long-distance runner.
-He won the bronze medal in the 10,000 metres at the 2019 World Athletics Championships.
-Kipruto is the world record holder for the 10 km road race with a time of 26:24, set on 12 January 2020 in Valencia Spain.
+Kipruto won the bronze medal in the 10,000 metres at the 2019 World Athletics Championships and was the world record holder for the 10 km road race, until he was stripped of both titles in June 2024 due to “a deliberate and sophisticated doping regime”.
+Prior to his result being annulled, Kipruto placed third on the half marathon world all-time list.

-He was the 10,000 m 2018 World Under-20 champion.
+Kipruto was the 2018 World Under-20 10,000 m champion.

+On 17 May 2023, Kipruto was provisionally suspended by the Athletics Integrity Unit for the use of a prohibited substance/method from his athlete biological passport (ABP) data.
+On 5 June 2024, the AIU announced that he had been banned for six years.

 Career

-Rhonex Kipruto's parents are farmers.
+Rhonex Kipruto was born in Kombatich Sub-Location.
+He studied at Kombatich Primary School before attending to Kimwogo Mixed Day School.
+It is at this point of his life where he started to showcase his athletics talent and was noticed by his primary school athletics coach Mr.Julius Kimaiyo.

+He was brought up from an ample background where his parents were farmers.
 He grew up in Kombatich and his coach is Colm O'Connell.

 2017

-Kipruto finished third in the 10 kilometres at the Prague Grand Prix with a time of 27:13.
+In September, 17-year-old Kipruto finished third in the 10 kilometres road race at the Prague Grand Prix with a time of 27:13.
+It was the first time in history that three men finished inside 27:20 in the same 10 km race.

 2018

-On 10 February, he placed second in the junior men's run at the Kenyan National Cross Country Championships.
-The 8 km race was won by Stanley Waithaka in 22:09.2 while Kipruto clocked22:30.3.
+On 10 February, he placed second in the junior men's run at the Kenyan Cross Country Championships.
 The following month on 17 March, he participated in the African Cross Country Championships U20 race in Algeria.
-He won the 8 km run in 25:01, five seconds ahead of Stanley Waithaka.
-Kipruto won the UAE Healthy Kidney 10 km in Central Park, New York City, U.S. on 29 April.
-While Leonard Komon's (10k world record holder) 2011 course record was 27:35 Kipruto finished in 27:08, the fastest 10k on a record-eligible course on US soil.
+He won the 8 km run with a time of 25:01.
+Kipruto then won the UAE Healthy Kidney 10 km in New York City, U.S. on 29 April.
+While Leonard Komon's (former 10K world record holder) 2011 course record was 27:35 Kipruto finished in 27:08, the fastest 10K on a record-eligible course on US soil.

-He went to the IAAF World U20 Championships held in Tampere, Finland from 10 to 15 July.
+He went to the World U20 Championships held in Tampere, Finland in July.
 On 10 July, he won the 10,000 metres title with a time of 27:21.08, a new championship record.
-Jacob Kiplimo of Uganda (The 2017 U20 cross country world champion) placed second 22 seconds behind and Berihu Aregawi of Ethiopia came in third with 27:48.41.
+Jacob Kiplimo of Uganda (the 2017 U20 cross country world champion) placed second 22 seconds behind and Berihu Aregawi of Ethiopia came in third with 27:48.41.

-On 8 September, Kipruto ran in his third 10k race the second-fastest time in history (behind the Leonard Komon's world record of 26:44 from 2010) with his winning time of 26:46 in Prague.
-Geoffrey Koech came in second in 27:18, and Mathew Kimeli finished ranked third in 27:26.
+On 8 September, Kipruto ran in his third 10K race the second-fastest time in history (behind the Leonard Komon's world record of 26:44 from 2010) with his winning time of 26:46 in Prague.